JoshuaKGoldberg/Goldblog/content/blog/configuring-eslint-prettier-and-typescript-together-faqs/index.md

 Let me know if you have any other questions to add!

+## TL;DR

+It _might_ make sense for you to use `eslint-config-prettier` if you're using an own ESLint config with rules which could potentially conflict with prettier (more on that below).

+The other tools (`eslint-plugin-prettier`, `tslint`, `tslint-config-prettier` and `tslint-plugin-prettier`) are not recommended to use.

 ## What is `eslint-config-prettier`?

 [`eslint-config-prettier`](https://www.npmjs.com/package/eslint-config-prettier) is a utility package containing an ESLint configuration that explicitly turns off all common ESLint rules that are unnecessary or might conflict with Prettier.